MicrosoftDocs/powerbi-docs/powerbi-docs/sample-it-spend.md

 * Change the visualization type for each chart
 * Pin them to your dashboard

-This is a safe environment to play in.
+This environment is a safe one to play in.
 You can always choose not to save your changes.
-But if you do save them, you can always go to Get Data for a new copy of this sample.
+But if you do save them, you can select **Get Data** for a new copy of this sample.

 ## Next steps: Connect to your data
 We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into IT spend data.
-Now it is your turn — connect to your own data.
-With Power BI you can connect to a wide variety of data sources.
-Learn more about [getting started with Power BI](service-get-started.md).
+Now it's your turn; connect to your own data.
+With Power BI, you can connect to a wide variety of data sources.
+To learn more, see [Get started with the Power BI service](service-get-started.md).